 Karen, whose eyes had closed again, felt him lick the fresh blood off her hand.
 Then she heard a long, satisfied sigh.
 But she didn’t care.
 Oddly, she was sure it was Frank, not Irwin, that was now on top of her.
 And Frank’s whisper in her ear: “Tell him to wait.
 Tell him you have a surprise for him that’ll make it even better.
 In one of your boxes.”

 She must have said something aloud.
 Her boxes, what was in her boxes?
 She felt some weight shift off her.

 “Sexy lingerie for me to tear off?
 Go ahead.
 Get it.”

 Shoved, her head hit something hard, but not as hard as the wall.
 A box.
-She opened her eyes and gathered her strength.
+She opened her eyes.
 Her hands fluttered over the box, trying to open it.
 Frank whispered, “Not this box.
 Friends Forever.
 Box underneath.
 This box doesn’t have anything.”